Morocco. Aït ben Haddou, City-Fortress on the Road of a Thousand Kasbahs

 After parking, we followed steppingstones across the shallow Ounila River that is flanked by date palms.
 No fee was required to enter the ksar.
 Inside the main wall are stables where travelers once boarded camels and donkeys for the night.
 The ksar’s walls are made from adobe bricks and straw.
 For added strength, taller structures were constructed using rammed earth.
 With thick walls and small windows, the ksar was designed to maintain cool interior temperatures during hotter months.
 A few of the buildings we saw were marked with Amazigh symbols such as circles, stars, and triangles.
 We followed twisting alleys and climbed staircases that led to courtyards, patios, and private residences.
 In a few places we were greeted by current residents who make their income selling jewelry, textiles, and other souvenirs.

-The population of the ksar has declined over the last eighty five years.
+The population of the ksar has declined over the last eighty-five years.
 Whereas in 1940 there were ninety families living there, today there are only five.
 Most others moved to a modern village on the other side of the Ounila River.
 Before departing we walked to the top of the hill for a panoramic view of the landscape.
 At the summit is a small building called an agadir that served as a fortified granary.